cswelham/Brute-Force-Cryptography-Project/README.md

    - Removal of Spaces and/or Capitals

 These features help to support and work with the listed crptosystems which encrypt and decrypt provided texts by providing intelligent analysis and insights.

+### System Requirements

+To execute this computer program, you must have Python3 or a later version of Python installed, as well as pip.
+You can install pip onto your machine (Linux) using the following command: `sudo apt install python3-pip`